winstonmhango23/air-framework-tutorials/series-tutorials/06-styling-with-tailwind-css.md

 @tailwind utilities;
 ```

+These directives tell Tailwind to inject its base styles, component classes, and utility classes respectively:
+- `@tailwind base` - Includes normalize.css and some base styles
+- `@tailwind components` - For component classes you define with `@apply`
+- `@tailwind utilities` - All of Tailwind's utility classes

 4. Build your CSS:
 ```bash
 npx tailwindcss -i ./static/css/input.css -o ./static/css/output.css --watch
 ```

+The `--watch` flag tells Tailwind to watch your files for changes and rebuild the CSS automatically during development.

 5. Include the generated CSS in your templates:
 ```html